-21 See Interagency Working Group on Carbon Market Oversight, supra note 10, at 43 ("Because the CFTC has broad enforcement authority to pursue manipulation of a commodity's price in interstate commerce, the agency would have a permit) conducted on exchanges.22 However, the CFTC only rarely brings enforcement actions for fraud in spot markets.
-The Federal Trade Commission (FTC)-under its authority to act against unfair, anticompetitive, and deceptive practices affecting commerce-and the Department of Justice-under its antitrust authority-also have some authority over secondary permit markets, though they have had limited involvement with marketable permitting programs to date.
-Individual agencies' ability to oversee secondary markets will depend on their statutory authority; but even when they do have such authority, they may lack the expertise or resources to routinely monitor trading in these markets.
+21 See id. at 43 ("Because the CFTC has broad enforcement authority to pursue manipulation of a commodity's price in interstate commerce, the agency would have the authority to bring actions against individuals or entities believed to be involved in the price manipulation of allowance and carbon offsets.").

+conducted on exchanges.22 However, the CFTC only rarely brings enforcement actions for fraud 131 in spot markets.
+The Federal Trade Commission (FTC)-under its authority to act against 132 unfair, anticompetitive, and deceptive practices affecting commerce-and the Department of 133 134 Justice-under its antitrust authority-also have some authority over secondary permit markets, though they have had limited involvement with marketable permitting programs to date.
+135 Individual agencies' ability to oversee secondary markets will depend on their statutory 136 137 authority; but even when they do have such authority, they may lack the expertise or resources to routinely monitor trading in these markets.
+138